NathanBaulch/terraform-aws-components/deprecated/spacelift/README.md

 ```

 Note that this is the only manually operation you need to perform in `geodesic` using `atmos` to create the initial admin stack.
-All other infrastructure stacks wil be created in Spacelift by this admin stack.
+All other infrastructure stacks will be created in Spacelift by this admin stack.

 ## Pull Request Workflow